openwisp/openwisp-utils/README.rst

 The openwisp-utils module includes an optional sub-app ``openwisp_utils.measurements``.
 This sub-app enables collection of following measurements:

-- OpenWISP Version
+- Installed OpenWISP Version
-- Enabled OpenWISP modules and their versions
+- Enabled OpenWISP modules: A list of the enabled OpenWISP modules along with their respective versions
-- OS details
+- OS details: Information on the operating system, including its version, kernel version, and platform
 - Whether the event is related to a new installation or an upgrade

 We collect data on OpenWISP usage to gauge user engagement, satisfaction,